ibm-cloud-docs/power-iaas/configuring-private-network.md

 You cannot use the same private subnet for both IBM Cloud Classic and IBM Cloud Power instances.
 These offerings are not colocated and their networks are not linked.
 You must order a Direct Link Connection.

-**Using a Direct Link Connection and a VRA (customer implementation)** See[Configure IBM Cloud Direct Link](https://cloud.ibm.com/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#configure-ibm-cloud-direct-link) to complete your private connection to your IBM Cloud environment. -->
+**Using a Direct Link Connection and a VRA (customer implementation)**

+ For more information, see [Configure IBM Cloud Direct Link](/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#configure-ibm-cloud-direct-link) to complete a private connection to your IBM Cloud environment.

 ## Connecting to the IBM Cloud Power infrastructure
 {: #connecting-power}